nrsiward/test1/README.md

 ## ufo2ttf.py

-Convert a UFO into a ttf file without OpenType tables using minimal processing (compared to fontmake)
+Convert a UFO into a ttf file without OpenType tables using minimal processing (compared to fontmake).

+Compared to the below it does not decompose glyphs or remove overlaps and curve conversion seems to happen in a different way.

 ## ufo2ttf_fontmake.py

-This script should be functionally equivalent to how fontmake converts a UFO to a ttf file except that it excludes the compilation of fea and the renaming of glyphs to production names
+This script should be functionally equivalent to how fontmake converts a UFO to a ttf file except that it excludes the compilation of fea and the renaming of glyphs to production names.

 ## Installation